xlaurahu/CorrDiffSCIL/README.md

 ---
 ## Troubleshooting

-Common issues encountered during when deploying CorrDiff NIM v1.0.0 and their solutions can be found [HERE](https://github.com/xlaurahu/CorrDiffSCIL/blob/main/troubleshoot.md).
+Common issues encountered when deploying CorrDiff NIM v1.0.0 and their solutions can be found [HERE](https://github.com/xlaurahu/CorrDiffSCIL/blob/main/troubleshoot.md).

 ---